Fibrations of 3-manifolds and asymptotic translation length in the arc complex: Introduction

 In other words, the function $\mu_1$ defined on the 1-dimensional fibered face in \Cref{thm:example} is discontinuous at every point where we have computed its value.
 We wonder if $\mu_1$ is discontinuous at every rational point of every 1-dimensional slice.
 More generally:

 \begin{question} Suppose $M$, $\calF$, $d$, $\Omega$ and $g: \inter(\Omega) \to \RR_+$ are as in \Cref{thm:closure}.
 Does

 hold for every rational point $x$ in the interior of $\Omega$? \end{question}

-We expect various generalizations of \Cref{thm:closure} to hold.
-For example, the hypothesis that the fibered face $\calF$ is fully-punctured is probably not necessary.
+It would be interesting to generalize \Cref{thm:closure} in various directions.
+For example, one could try to drop the hypothesis that the fibered face $\calF$ is fully-punctured.
 Instead of the arc complex, one could also consider the curve complex and define the normalized asymptotic translation length functions analogously.
 Our proof has two key ingredients that are specific to the arc complex: \begin{itemize} \item Agol's veering triangulation of 3-manifolds \cite{Agol11} and \item a theorem of Minsky and Taylor stating that there is a 1-Lipschitz retraction from the arc complex $\calA(S)$ to the edges of the veering triangulation \cite{MinskyTaylor17}. \end{itemize} Generalizing \Cref{thm:closure} to other cases would require replacing these technical tools with tools suitable in the other cases.
 Of Sections \ref{sec:atl-via-graphs}, \ref{sec:cone-estimates}, \ref{sec:frob-lemmas} and \ref{sec:proof} containing the proof of \Cref{thm:closure}, only Section \ref{sec:atl-via-graphs} relies crucially on veering triangulations.
 We use veering triangulations also for proving \Cref{prop:cone-description}, but as we remark there, alternative approaches to analogous results already exist.
 The remaining parts of \ref{sec:cone-estimates}, \ref{sec:frob-lemmas} and \ref{sec:proof} should generalize to other cases essentially without modifications.